sepaivaluna/voyage-budgeter/README.md

 ## User Stories

 - As a user I will be able to sign up
-- As a user I will be able to log in
+- As a user I will be able to log in and log out
 - As a user I will be able to create a new budget
 - As a user I want to be able to edit information on my budget
 - As a user I should be able to delete a budget